Do you know how to treat major fiddle leaf fig problems?

 Sometimes we return from vacation to an extremely dry fiddle.
 Or we forget about the heating vents near the tree when the heat comes back on in the winter.

-Remember, it ain’t over ‘til it’s over, so as long as the stem/trunk is alive, you’ve got a shot.
+Remember, it ain’t over til it’s over, so as long as the stem/trunk is alive, you’ve got a shot.
+This is one of those reversible fiddle leaf fig problems.

 Use all of these tips to treat major fiddle leaf fig problems and then join our community on Facebook to chat with other fiddle leaf fig owners.